axiezai/wcm-thesis-template/README.md

     - I personally used [`texmaker`](https://www.xm1math.net/texmaker/), remember to go to Preferences and edit <em>Quick Build</em> to `pdflatex + bib(la)tex + pdflatex + View PDF` for a smooth experience.
 Change the font size and other preferences while you are at it for your comfort.
     - For coders, use [`VSCode`](https://code.visualstudio.com/) with the [`LaTeX Workshop`](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension, it's quite lightweight and you can add a bunch of other text editing extensions for quite a good experience.
     - Here's quite a large list of other options: https://tex.stackexchange.com/questions/339/latex-editors-ides
+    - Don't want to download anything and try out LaTeX?
+Head to <em>[overleaf](https://www.overleaf.com/)</em> and use their online editor with any journal's template.
+I don't recommend creating your entire thesis online, it will take a long time to compile and you will have to upload a lot of stuff.

 You will only `build` the `main/dissertation.tex` file.
 It includes everything you will need.
 For experienced `git` users, feel free to `clone` this repository and start your own project by copying over `main/{dissertation.tex,hangcaption.sty,cornell.cls}` to your repo.
 Then create a blank `References.bib` and copy over from a citation manager your desired references in `bibtex` format.